 Nowadays we are totally familiar with the image of lone female travellers, each night there are overseas reporters from the BBC and CNN, travel correspondents in exotic locations and game show hosts traipsing through thick jungles.
-However, even 100 years ago the sight of a lone female traveller in foreign climbs raised eyebrows.
+However, even 100 years ago the sight of a lone female traveller in foreign climes raised eyebrows.
 Despite this, there were still adventurous women prepared to take on a challenge and discover the world for themselves.

 Previously many of the early female travel writers were often nuns, aristocrats or diplomats wives that kept their husbands company on foreign missions.
 By the nineteenth century it became more common to find women with their own fortunes, these pioneers were intent on seeking strange lands and exotic countries without accompaniment and writing about their discoveries or publishing journals along the way.